-Matching the Borough's housing stock to better Objective 4 Policy CS10 (New Housing), CS11 (Housing Needs), CS12 meet needs and modern day aspirations of local (Existing Housing) people and those moving into the Borough Local Environment and Quality of Life Maintaining quality of life Vision Objectives 1,2, 5,6, 7 and 8 Policies CS2 (Design of New Development), CS6 (Culture and Tourism), CS7 (Town Centre), CS11(Meeting Housing Needs), CS13 (Accommodating Travelling Groups), CS14 (Local Distinctiveness), CS15 (Protecting Human Health and Safety), CS17 (Green Infrastructure), CS18 (Sport and Recreation), CS19 (Transport).
-Emphasising the Borough's Vision positive qualities Objective 7 Policies CS2 (Design of New Development), CS14 (Local Character and Distinctiveness), CS7 (The Town Centre).
-Supporting infrastructure provision that is accessible Objectives 2, 6 and 8 and better meets the Policies CS2 (Design of New Development), CS4 needs of all local people.
+Providing sufficient, Vision suitable and available Objective 3 employment land Policy CS5 (Local Economy) throughout the plan period to deliver the range and type of jobs that the Borough needs to fulfil its economic aspirations.
+Matching the Borough's Vision housing stock to better Objective 4 Policy CS10 (New Housing), CS11 (Housing Needs), CS12 meet needs and modern day aspirations of local (Existing Housing) people and those moving into the Borough.
+Local Environment and Quality of Life Maintaining quality of life Objectives 1,2, 5,6, 7 and 8 Policies CS2 (Design of New Development), CS6(Culture and Tourism), CS7(Town Centre), CS11(Meeting Housing Needs), CS13 (Accommodating Travelling Groups), CS14(Local Distinctiveness), CS15 (Protecting Human Health and Safety), CS17(Green Infrastructure), CS18 (Sport and Recreation), CS19(Transport).
+Emphasising the Borough's Vision positive qualities Objective 7 Draft revised policies CS2 (Design of New Development), CS14 (Local Character and Distinctiveness), CS7 (The Town Centre).
+Supporting infrastructure Vision provision that is accessible Objectives 2, 6 and 8 and better meets the Policies CS2 (Design of New Development), CS4 needs of all local people.
 (Developer Contributions), CS19 (Transport)

-- 17. Planning Policy Statement: Planning and Climate Change (supplement to PPS1), DCLG, 2007. - 18.
-Greener Theme long-term outcomes, See the SCS at www.darlington.gov.uk - 2.19 One of the increasing threats to the Borough's environment is climate change.
-The Climate Change Act 2008 set UK targets to reduce greenhouse gas emissions, and tackling climate change is a Government priority for the planning system17.
-Locally, reducing carbon emissions, managing the risks associated with climate change and making the most of new opportunities arising out of a changing climate18 are identified as key outcomes in One Darlington: Perfectly Placed. - 2.20 This Core Strategy embeds climate change considerations in the future planning of the Borough in several ways including: - (a) locating new development so as to minimise the need to travel by car and to minimise the use of greenfield land; - (b) making the most of existing transport infrastructure and creating a more sustainable transport network to reduce transport emissions of carbon dioxide and other greenhouse gases; - (c) promoting sustainable design and construction; - (d) identifying opportunities for renewable energy generation; - setting targets for the percentage of energy use in new developments that can be supplied from on site decentralised renewable and low carbon sources; - (f) improving the energy efficiency of the existing housing stock and making prudent use of the existing built fabric; - (g) ensuring new development is not located in areas of flood risk; and - (h) strengthening the green infrastructure network. - 2.21 Underpinning delivery of this Core Strategy will be the provision of appropriate physical, social and green infrastructure in all parts of the Borough, to provide connected living and working environments that are capable of meeting modern needs and aspirations.
-The main infrastructure requirements are set out in Chapter 10, with more detail given in the accompanying Infrastructure Delivery Plan19. - 19.
-Darlington Infrastructure Delivery Plan, DBC, June 2010, published alongside and complementary to this Core Strategy or any successor document.
+- 16. Planning Policy Statement: Planning and Climate Change (supplement to PPS1), DCLG, 2007. - 17.
+Greener Theme long term outcomes, See the SCS at www.darlington.gov.uk - 2.17 One of the increasing threats to the Borough's environment is climate change.
+The Climate Change Act 2008 set UK targets to reduce greenhouse gas emissions, and tackling climate change is a Government priority for the planning system16.
+Locally, reducing carbon emissions, managing the risks associated with climate change and making the most of new opportunities arising out of a changing climate17 are identified as key outcomes in One Darlington: Perfectly Placed. - 2.18 This Core Strategy embeds climate change considerations in the future planning of the Borough in several ways including: - (a) locating new development so as to minimise the need to travel by car and to minimise the use of greenfield land; - (b) making the most of existing transport infrastructure and creating a more sustainable transport network to reduce transport emissions of carbon dioxide and other greenhouse gases; - (c) promoting sustainable design and construction; - (d) identifying opportunities for renewable energy generation; - setting targets for the percentage of energy use in new developments that can be supplied from on site decentralised renewable and low carbon sources;

+- improving the energy efficiency of the existing housing stock and making prudent use of the existing built fabric; - (g) ensuring new development is not located in areas of flood risk; and - (h) strengthening the green infrastructure network. - 2.19 Underpinning delivery of this Core Strategy will be the provision of appropriate physical, social and green infrastructure in all parts of the Borough, to provide connected living and working environments that are capable of meeting modern needs and aspirations.
+The main infrastructure requirements are set out in Chapter 10, with more detail given in the accompanying Infrastructure Delivery Plan18.